zth/rescript/CONTRIBUTING.md

 #### npm install

-Run `npm install --ignore-scripts`.
+Run `yarn install`.
 This will install the npm dependencies required for the build scripts.

 ### B. Devcontainer